Alcohol & Drug Support Services

 Offer day care and flexible respite care for those caring for the elderly at Rosefield Day Care Centre, Odiham.
-They provide a choice of activities, a two course meal and the support of caring, professional staff.
-They can also help you with free accredited information and advice, including benefit checks.
-Additional services may also be available, such as foot care, bathing, hairdressing, counselling and care support groups.
+Additional services may also be available, such as foot care, bathing, hairdressing, counselling, benefit checks and care support groups.

 Referrals can be made to Lynne Ewing on: 01256 393604 or by emailing: email@example.com or you may be eligible through HCC Adults Health Care on 0300 555 1386.

 Citizen Advice Hart offers a drop - in Outreach Advice Service on the first Tuesday of every month at the Odiham Cottage Hospital, Buryfields.
 The service is a free, confidential and impartial one helping with form filling, benefits, debt, relationships, consumer and housing issues.
 No appointment is necessary.
 Home visits are available by arrangement.